-More and more people are conveniently shopping from their sofas and get the products delivered straight to their door within 1 to 3 days.
-Cannot be better.
-Or actually it can, and is about to, since Amazon is soon launching 1 day shipping (up to 30 minutes delivery) with the use of drones.
+More and more people are conveniently shopping from their sofas and get the products delivered straight to their door within 1 to 7 days.
+Amazon is now offering 1-day shipping on many products and the word is out that they are working on implementing 30 minutes delivery with the use of drones.

 10 Basic Crucial Steps To Start An eCommerce Business

 Step 1.
 Think Of A Good Name For Your Business

 The name of your site and the legal name of your business does not need to be identical but keeping them consistent has its benefits.
 Think of a name that relates to your business and that is easy to brand.

 With branding, I mean marketing.
 Pick a name that is easy to market and that describes your niche.
 If you cannot fit this into the actual business name, a tag line is a good option.

 An example of a tag line – in this case, suitable for a hearing aid company, or maybe even better, an emotional support group – can be presented as:

 “We Are Your Ears When No One Else Is Listening”

 If you do not have any specialized niche and are selling a bit of everything, a general name with words like “deal/deals” and “shop/shopping” in the name would be good to use.